Theoretical analysis and numerical solution to a vector equation $Ax-\|x\|_1x=b$: Numerical treatment

+The generalized equation in Theorem \ref{thm:solution2} can be reduced to the canonical form \eqref{eq:equation1} via a linear scaling by introducing the transformed variables $\tilde{x} = x/\beta$, $\tilde{A} = A/\beta$, and $\tilde{b} = b/\beta^2$.
+This transformation preserves the structural properties of \eqref{eq:equation1}, with the exception of the boundary case $\|b\|_1 = (1 - \|a\|_w)^2$, which corresponds to a numerical singularity where the iterative operator may lose its strict contraction property.
+To maintain conciseness and remain consistent with the motivating application of quasi-Toeplitz $M$-matrix square roots, our subsequent algorithmic analysis focuses on the standard form \eqref{eq:equation1} under the strict inequality in \eqref{eq:ba}.
+The treatment of the critical case, which involves more delicate convergence analysis, is deferred to future work.

-In this section, we propose algorithms for efficient computations of the solution of equation \eqref{eq:equation1}.
-We design and analyze the convergence of a relaxed fixed-point iteration and Newton iteration, based on the rational function $f(\mu)=\|(A-\mu I)^{-1}b\|_1$.
-Then, we show that a structure-preserving doubling algorithm can be applied, we prove that the sequences obtained by the doubling algorithm are well-defined and the convergence is at least linear with rate 1/2.
+We design and analyze the convergence of a relaxed fixed-point iteration and Newton's iteration, based on the rational function $f(\mu)=\|(A-\mu I)^{-1}b\|_1$.
+Then, we show that a structure-preserving doubling algorithm can be applied, prove that the sequences obtained by the doubling algorithm are well-defined and that the convergence is at least linear with rate 1/2.